Trident all done with subsea campaign in Equatorial Guinea

 Oil and gas company Trident Energy has carried out its first saturation diving and subsea export hose replacement campaign in Equatorial Guinea.

-While announcing the completion of its first saturation diving event and subsea export hose replacement in Equatorial Guinea, Trident underscored on Thursday that this marked “a significant milestone for the company.”
+While announcing the completion of its first saturation diving event and subsea export hose replacement in Equatorial Guinea, Trident underscored on Thursday that the completion marked “a significant milestone for the company.”

 “We are very pleased with the work performed offshore by our teams and contractors, both projects were completed within the scheduled timeline and without any incidents,” added Trident in its statement.

 Furthermore, the firm outlined that “a great deal of effort and detail went into planning and executing these technically complex and safety-critical projects,” and the two diving campaigns – executed by Rana, the firm’s diving contractor – achieved 50+ successful saturation dives; 400+ successful air dives including in-excess of 270 hours of bottom time; no downtime of air diving spread; and no LTIs.

 Trident highlighted that it had to overcome multiple constraints during planning and design, including not having access to a crane and the desire to minimise diving time, which was taken into consideration when the firm had to install a flexible flowline between two platforms.

 As one asset needed the existing riser replaced first, the company was able to find a solution that avoided hot work by removing the riser and fabricating a new one within the platform, using short pipe sections and mechanical connectors that were on-site.